 Close to a million Rohingya people have fled unimaginable atrocities in Myanmar to seek refuge in Bangladesh.
 They are now squashed into an area far too small to safely accommodate them, living in makeshift tents in hugely overcrowded settlements, on unsuitable steep land.

 Conditions are dire, with overflowing latrines and contaminated water, and bad weather will make matters worse.
-Rains and storms may cause major damage to the camps, further displacements, deaths and cut of access to large parts and requiring emergency relocations of refugees to other areas.
+The heavy rains have caused damage and injuries throughout the camps, cutting access to large parts and requiring emergency relocations of refugees to other areas.
 There’s a high risk of a major outbreak of disease.

 Preparing for a disaster: Oxfam’s response

 Since September, Oxfam in Bangladesh has provided emergency relief to 266,000 people.
 Our priority now is to help refugees brace for the monsoon season.

 We are working to prevent waste escaping from latrines and have emergency supplies like water pumps and toilets in our warehouses ready, if storms damage water points and other infrastructure.